 If illness or other extenuating circumstances cause you to miss an exam, contact the course coordinator (no later than 24 hours after the exam) by email.
 Then, as soon as possible after you return to campus, provide the appropriate documentation to the course coordinator.
-You will be allowed to sign up to take a makeup exam at the end of the semester on TBA.
+You will be allowed to schedule a makeup exam shortly after.